felangel/bloc/docs/zh-cn/flutterweathertutorial.md

 #### Weather Event

 Let's create a file called `weather_event.dart` inside of the `blocs` folder.
-For simplicity, we're going to start off by having a single event called `FetchWeather`.
+For simplicity, we're going to start off by having a single event called `WeatherRequested`.

 We can define it like:

 [weather_event.dart](../_snippets/flutter_weather_tutorial/fetch_weather_event.dart.md ':include')

-Whenever a user inputs a city, we will `add` a `FetchWeather` event with the given city and our bloc will be responsible for figuring out what the weather is there and returning a new `WeatherState`.
+Whenever a user inputs a city, we will `add` a `WeatherRequested` event with the given city and our bloc will be responsible for figuring out what the weather is there and returning a new `WeatherState`.

 Then let's export the class in our barrel file.
 Inside of `blocs.dart` please add: